surniaulula/wpsso-faq/readme.txt

 **Optional:**

-If you need <strong>Schema FAQPage</strong> markup for the FAQ shortcode or FAQ categories you create, you will also need the [WPSSO Schema JSON-LD Markup add-on](https://wordpress.org/plugins/wpsso-schema-json-ld/) to generate the Schema FAQPage markup.
+If you need **Schema FAQPage** markup for the **FAQ shortcode** or **FAQ categories** you create, you will also need the [WPSSO Schema JSON-LD Markup add-on](https://wordpress.org/plugins/wpsso-schema-json-ld/) to generate the Schema FAQPage markup.
 The WPSSO FAQ Manager add-on manages Question / Answer pages and FAQ categories - it does not create Schema markup or meta tags.

 **Optional:**